 John Mailander is an acclaimed multi-instrumentalist who moves listeners in concert halls, festivals, and music camps at home and abroad.
 A sought-after performer, teacher and recording artist, John is known for his deeply rooted voice on the fiddle, mandolin, and other stringed instruments.

-John is a member of Bruce Hornsby & the Noisemakers.
-He has toured and performed with some of the greatest names in the acoustic music world and beyond, including Billy Strings, Joy Williams, Darol Anger, Molly Tuttle, Tony Trischka, Col. Bruce Hampton, Joe K. Walsh, Peter Rowan, Lee Ann Womack, Missy Raines, Danny Paisley, Laurie Lewis, and John Reischman, to name a few.
+John is a current member of Bruce Hornsby & the Noisemakers.
+He has toured and performed with some of the greatest names in the acoustic music world and beyond, including Billy Strings, Joy Williams, Molly Tuttle, Darol Anger, Tony Trischka, Ruth Moody, Col. Bruce Hampton, Joe K. Walsh, Peter Rowan, Lee Ann Womack, Missy Raines, Danny Paisley, Laurie Lewis, and John Reischman, to name a few.
 He was the featured fiddler for Steve Martin & Edie Brickell's musical, Bright Star, for its debut run in Poughkeepsie, New York.

 A San Diego native, now based in Nashville, TN, John is an in-demand session musician.
 His debut solo album, Walking Distance, featuring an all-star cast of improvisational musicians from the New England music scene, was released in 2014 to critical acclaim.
 John’s latest album of original music, Forecast, was released in January 2019.